nham/wabbo/entries/2015-07-17-integrals.md

 ## Preface

-This post is largely based on pp. xv-xvii in Donald L. Cohn's book *Measure Theory*, 2nd ed.
 The goal is to define and compare the Riemann and Darboux integrals and establish their equivalence.

 ## Prerequisites